The Exosphere Academy's 8-week residential program

 + housing $900

-*The Exosphere Foundation provides a limited number of merit scholarships
+*The Exosphere Foundation awards a limited number of merit-based, partial scholarships

 |Institution||Tuition & Housing||Hours per Week||Total Weeks||Total Hours||Student-Teacher Ratio||Tuition per Hour|

 |Top Skills Bootcamp (USA)||$16,000||35||10||350||8:1||$45.71|

 |Avg Public Univ (USA)||$12,300||15||14||210||16:1||$58.57|

 |Avg Private Univ (USA)||$23,900||15||14||210||13:1||$113.80|